Jury Verdict Research has some interesting statistics on the value of different types of medical malpractice.

 Said differently, it is the 25th percentile and the 75th percentile of the malpractice verdicts in the survey.
 If you are an average lawyer, I think the median is a good number to use.
 But I think for the best malpractice lawyers who know how to pick the right cases and know how to try a good case, I think the 75th percentile is a better number to use.

 But that comes with a lot of caveats.
-The biggest one: what you can get a jury to give you is very different from what you can collect in Maryland because of the cap on non-economic damages.
+The biggest one: what you can get a jury to give you differs greatly from what you can collect in Maryland because of the cap on non-economic damages.
 We have tried a lot of wrongful death cases where you can’t even get to that 25th percentile because of the chasm between what a jury thinks is fair and what Maryland law.

 Anyway, these are the numbers: